Yet More Dialectical Dogma

 Dear Comrades,

 Phil Webster's otherwise excellent review of Biology Under The Influence (SR, July/August 2008) by Richard Lewontin and Richard Levins was seriously marred by his failure to evaluate critically the 'dialectical' approach these two authors have adopted toward their subject matter.
-As is easy to show, this theory enjoys little support either from argument or evidence, so little in fact that had one of their PhD students produced anything comparable in their scientific studies, Levins and Lewontin would have asked them to leave the course in the first week.
+As is easy to show, this theory enjoys little support either from argument or evidence, so little in fact that had one of their PhD students produced anything quite as amateurish in their scientific studies, Levins and Lewontin would have asked them to leave the course in the first week.

 Phil says: